 The notes provide additional information essential to a full understanding of the data provided in the government-wide and fund financial statements.
 The notes to the financial statements can be found immediately following the basic financial statements.

-In addition to the basic financial statements and accompanying notes, certain required supplementary information is also presented.
-The required supplementary information immediately follows the notes to the financial statements.
+In addition to the basic financial statements and accompanying notes, certain required supplementary information is also presented, including this section.
+Additional required supplementary information can be found immediately following the notes to the financial statements.

 Government-wide Financial Analysis